-Your BlackBerry Bold is equipped with a sleek stereo headset that doubles as a mic for hands-free talking.
-This accessory is your doctor's prescription for preventing the stiff neck that comes from wedging your BlackBerry Bold against your ear with your shoulder.
-At the minimum, it helps free your hands so that you can eat Chinese takeout.
-Some places require you by law to use an earphone while driving (but only when you're talking on a cellphone, of course).
+Your BlackBerry Curve can be equipped with a stereo headset that doubles as a mic for hands-free talking.
+This accessory is your doctor's prescription for preventing the stiff neck that comes from wedging your BlackBerry Curve against your ear with your shoulder.
+It helps free your hands so that you can eat Chinese takeout.
+Some places require you by law to use an earphone while driving and talking on a cellphone.